johame72/FileTree/README.md

 ## 📖 Overview

 The `FileTree.ps1` is a PowerShell script designed specifically for Windows 11 that provides a visual representation of the directory structure.
 It displays both directories 📂 and files 📄 in a tree-like 🌳 format, making it easier to understand the layout of your project.

+## 📂 Special Handling of Certain Files/Directories

+The script handles the following directories and files specially:

+- Directories named 'Archive', 'node_modules' and 'build' are skipped and not traversed further.
+- Files having names beginning with 'nu', 'Nu', or 'NU', files matching the pattern '_tree\.txt$', and files with names 'README.md', 'LICENSE', 'reportWebVitals.js', '.eslintrc.js' are skipped.
+- Files with extensions '.png' and '.jpg' are also excluded.

+If the script encounters locked or inaccessible files, they are stored in an array `$lockedFiles` and their paths are displayed at the end of script execution.

+## 📝 File Output

+The script exports the generated tree structure to a `.txt` file in the same directory where the script is run.
+The filename includes the date and time of generation in the format `yyyyMMddTHHmmss_tree.txt`.

+If a file with the same name already exists, its content will be cleared before writing the new tree structure.

+## 🖥️ Error Handling

+The script uses PowerShell's `Try-Catch` block to handle errors that may occur when attempting to access certain directories or files.
+These errors are silently caught and the file or directory path is added to the `$lockedFiles` array.

+## ⏱️ Performance Control

+For performance control, a maximum of 5 retries (controlled by `$maxRetries`) with a delay of 1 second (controlled by `$delayInSeconds`) are implemented when trying to access a file or directory.

 ## 🛠 Prerequisites